wynaut/gems-tools-pro-wiki/GeMS-Tools-Documentation.md

 * Entity, Attribute, and Domain Definitions and Definition Sources from built-in GeMS defintions and, if specified, a custom definitions file
 * a Bounding Coordinates element built from the maximum Bounding Coordinates of ```MapUnitPolys``` and ```ContactsAndFaults```
 * a Spatial Data Organization Information element (which ArcGIS Pro does not export)
-* a Spatial Reference element derived from ```MapUnitPolys``` (which ArcGIS Pro [does not export](https://support.esri.com/en/bugs/nimbus/QlVHLTAwMDEyNDI5NA==)).
-There can be only one spatial reference section in CSDGM2 metadata so other spatial references, of basedata or cross sections, for instance, will be ignored.
+* a Spatial Reference element derived from ```MapUnitPolys```.
+There can be only one spatial reference section in CSDGM2 metadata so other spatial references, of basedata or cross sections for example, will be ignored.
 * GeMS-related text to Supplemental Information, Attribute Accuracy, and Horizontal Positional Accuracy Report elements

 If there are missing Entity, Attribute, or Domain definitions, you may choose to leave them blank or replaced with a flag, "MISSING", so that you can find them in a text editor.
 But if you are using a validating metadata editor, such as Metadata Wizard, those occurrences of "MISSING", though meaningless for the metadata, will not be considered invalid..
 It may be best to leave missing definitions blank so that they can be flagged as errors.
 Metadata Wizard, at least, will color those empty text entry boxes red so you can easily see what is still required.